-- A processor or memory DIMM fails built-in self test (BIST) or power-on self test (POST) testing during boot (as determined by the Service Processor). - A processor or memory DIMM causes a machine check or check stop during runtime, and the failure can be isolated specifically to that processor or memory DIMM (as determined by the processor runtime diagnostics in the Service Processor). - A processor or memory DIMM reaches a threshold of recovered failures that results in a predictive callout (as determined by the processor runtime diagnostics in the Service Processor).
+- A processor or memory DIMM fails built-in self test (BIST) or power-on self test (POST) testing during boot (as determined by the Service Processor). - A processor or memory DIMM causes a machine check or check stop during runtime. and the failure can be isolated specifically to that processor or memory module (as determined by the processor runtime diagnostics in the Service Processor). - · A processor or memory DIMM reaches a threshold of recovered failures that results in a predictive callout (as determined by the processor runtime diagnostics in the Service Processor).

-During boot time, the Service Processor does not configure processors or memory DIMMs that are marked "bad" .
+During boot time, the Service Processor does not configure processors or memory DIMMs that are marked "bad".

 If a processor or memory DIMM is deconfigured, the processor or memory DIMM remains offline for subsequent reboots until it is replaced or Repeat Gard is disabled.
-The Repeat Gard function also allows users to manually deconfigure a processor or memory DIMM, or re-enable a previously deconfigured processor or memory DIMM.
-For information on configuring or deconfiguring a processor, see the "Processor Configuration/Deconfiguration Menu" on page 3-13.
-For information on configuring or deconfiguration/Deconfiguration Menu" on page 3-14.
+The Repeat Gard function also allows users to manually deconfigure a processor or memory DIMM.
+For information on configuring or deconfiguring a processor, see the Processor Configuration/Deconfiguration Menu on page 3-12.
+For information on configuring or deconfiguring a memory DIMM, see the Memory Configuration/Deconfiguration Menu on page 3-13.
 Both of these are submenus under the System Information Menu.